 help preserve my gay history, especially during the era in which I spent my

 I decided to present my memoir as a free gift on this website to those who want to read it.
 It is my contribution to preserving just one small bit of female impersonation history.
 It is by all means not inclusive of everyone I ever knew or ever met.
 And for those who are not a part of the memoir, I encourage them to create their own piece of history for future generations to enjoy.

 It's finally here!!!

-After an enormous amount of hard work that I thoroughly enjoyed, my new book is being published by Chelsea Stations Editions.
+After an enormous amount of hard work that I thoroughly enjoyed, my new book has been published by Chelsea Stations Editions.
 I want to thank Jim Currier, publisher and author, for having the faith in my work and guiding me through this publishing journey.
 I also have to give props to my partner, Jack, for being patient with me and for snapping the cover photo, and to Paige Passion from Columbus, Ohio for providing the drag pieces for my photo shoot.
-Sorry, old fans, it's not mine, and anyway, the shoes were way too small for my big feet.
-Yeah, I tried to get them on.

 What they're saying:

 "It's impossible to resist the adorable appeal of the collective world Greenwell has created on page, populated with larger-than-life characters who are each worthy of a novel of their own.
 He has crafted a memorable collection of short stories that will certainly establish him as a powerful new voice in Southern literature."
 David-Matthew Barnes, Lambda Literary.